parkin/pypore/README.rst

     pip install pypore --pre

-A new dev release is deployed with every push to the dev branch, so upgrade often!
+A new dev release is deployed with every push to the **develop** branch, so upgrade often!

 .. code:: shell